uwmadisoncals/cals-main-plugins/the-events-calendar-shortcode/readme.txt

 3. Many settings you can use in the shortcode to change what details appear in the events listing

 == Upgrade Notice ==

+= 1.6 =
+* Changes default ordering by the start date, use orderby="enddate" for previous default ordering

+= 1.5.3 =
+* Fixes translation of the "View all events" link into other languages
+* Adds orderby parameter to order by start date, but still show events until the end date has passed

 = 1.5.2 =
 * Adds 'next' option for showing the next month of events